opennetworkinglab/aether-docs/developer/roc.rst

 * Ensure that all *port-forward*'s have **--address=0.0.0.0**
 * Add to the IP address of the cluster machine to the **/etc/hosts** of the outside computer as::

-    <ip address of cluster> dex-ldap-umbrella aether-roc-gui
+    <ip address of cluster> k3u-keycloak aether-roc-gui
-* Verify that you can access the Dex server by its name *http://dex-ldap-umbrella:5556/.well-known/openid-configuration*
+* Verify that you can access the Keycloak server by its name *http://k3u-keycloak:5557/auth/realms/master/.well-known/openid-configuration*
 * Access the GUI through the hostname (rather than ip address) ``http://aether-roc-gui:8183``

 Troubleshooting Secure Access